abcafr/github-actions-test/README.md

 > You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow.

 To begin with, we will do some basic stuff, learn the terminology and slowly figure out how to use the features offered by GitHub actions to automate and optimize our CI/CD.

+### Creating a workflow

+1. To create a GitHub workflow, create the following path in your git repository: **.github/workflows/**.
+1. Create a YML-file named after the workflows purpose, like 'provision_env.yml', and place it in the directory above, as such: **.github/workflows/provision_env.yml**.